 Anyway, I did like the way that the heroes weren't all super-attractive types.
 But then Harry Potter has always shared that weird X-Men paradox of being about the outsider – so long the outsider has superhuman powers.
 Are you an outsider without special abilities?
 Good luck with that.

-There are a couple of villains, a sinister villain whose motives didn't make a lot of sense to me but probably mean something to people deeper into Harry Potter lore than myself.
+The antagonists include a sinister villain whose motives didn't make a lot of sense to me but probably mean something to people deeper into Harry Potter lore than myself.
 There's also a tragic villain, whose tragedy seems meant to have parallels to the life of queer people in a repressive religious family.
 It'd be interesting if it wasn't a part of the weird difficulty JK Rowling has with just writing a gay character directly.

 Like the Potter films, there's the very clear resonance that the baddies are reminiscent of Fascists – although the 'good guys' seem pretty prone to imprisonment without trial on the basis of pretty flimsy evidence.
 And the way they can just mess with people's memories without permission… it's a little creepy is what I'm saying.